-How one music festival in Zurich is a spark for inclusion
+How a Zurich music festival lit a spark for inclusion

 On stage and in the audience, people with and without mental disabilities have come together to sing, celebrate and cheer each other on.
 Swiss singer Vera Kaaexternal link takes the stage after the band Tobis Welt external link(Tobi’s World).

-The latter recounts day-to-day life in a residential care home; for example, about how you can only find peace in the toilets.
-Or about holidays to Saas Fee which would be preferable alone with a loved one -- without the presence of a guardian, who interferes at the most inappropriate moments.
+The latter recounts day-to-day life in a residential care home; for example, about how you can only find peace in the restroom.
+Or about holidays to Saas Fee which would be preferable together with a loved one -- but without the presence of a guardian, who interferes at the most inappropriate moments.

 The fact that Vera Kaa and Tobis Welt come on stage one after the other epitomises inclusion: both people with and people without disabilities are participating equally in cultural life.